Introduction

 With its mystical energy, ancient ruins, and vibrant culture, the Sacred Valley is an absolute must-see for anyone exploring Peru.

-If you want to end your day in Aguas Caliente to be early in Machu-Picchu, read more on that adventure here.
+If you want to end your day in Aguas Calientes to be the first in Machu Picchu, read more on that adventure here.

 Day 6: Machu Picchu